wmde/WikiLovesMonuments/README.md

 ### First time initializations
 The following steps have been taken manually on the Tool Labs server and *only* need to be done again if the account was somehow deleted/destroyed.

-The relevant configuration files are in the folder [wlm-de-utils](wlm-de-utils/).
+The relevant configuration files are in the directory [wlm-de-utils](wlm-de-utils/).
 All the files there must be placed in the home directory of the `wlm-de-utils` tool account.

 #### Create a Python virtual environment
 The command

     virtualenv ~/env

 creates a [Python virtual environment][virtualenv] where modules can be installed without root permissions and without affecting the rest of the system.
-Copy the files [`.bashrc`](wlm-de-utils/.bashrc) and [`.bash_profile`](wlm-de-utils/.bash_profile) to the tool home folder to ensure that the virtual environment is activated whenever the tool account is used.
+Copy the files [`.bashrc`](wlm-de-utils/.bashrc) and [`.bash_profile`](wlm-de-utils/.bash_profile) to the tool home directory to ensure that the virtual environment is activated whenever the tool account is used.

 To manually activate the environment without logging out, use the command